spamegg1/abstract-thinking/README.md

 [Link to the Decomposition section](decompose.md)

-- Strong connections to Domain Modeling (see above) and Problem Solving (see below).
+- Strong connections to Domain Modeling and Problem Solving.

 ## Higher-order and categorical thinking